-For MySQL Cluster Manager 1.4.7 and later: Make a backup of the agent's configuration store (mcm\data/rep/) like the backup agents command would do for the local host, and then wipe the configuration store's contents before starting mcmd.
+After making a backup of the agent's configuration store (mcm_data/rep/) like the backup agents command would do for the local host, wipe the configuration store's contents before starting mcmd.
 The agent's configuration is then recovered from other agents.
 This is useful when an agent has fallen into an inconsistent state and cannot be properly restarted.